Influence of fake news in Twitter during the 2016 US presidential election: Results

-We report the hostnames in each categories along with the number of tweets with a URL pointing toward them in Tables~\ref{tab:hostnames1} and \ref{tab:hostnames2}.
-Using this final separation in seven classes, we identify in our dataset (we give the top hostname as en example in parenthesis): 330 hostnames corresponding to fake news websites (e.g. \url{thegatewaypundit.com}), 110 hostnames for extremely biased news websites (e.g. \url{breitbart.com}), 13 hostnames for left news websites (e.g. \url{huffingtonpost.com}), 17 hostnames for left leaning news websites (e.g. \url{nytimes.com}), 15 hostnames for center news websites (e.g. \url{cnn.com}), 2 hostnames for right leaning websites (e.g. \url{washingtontimes.com}) and 13 hostnames for right websites (e.g. \url{foxnews.com}).
-We only found two media websites in the right leaning category, which reflects the fact that right medias seem to have a stronger polarization than left media on Twitter.
-Consequently, we group right leaning and right media in a unique category during our analysis.\\
+We report the hostnames in each categories along with the number of tweets with a URL pointing toward them in \TabHostnames{}.
+Using this final separation in seven classes, we identify in our dataset (we give the top hostname as en example in parenthesis): {16} hostnames corresponding to fake news websites (e.g. \url{thegatewaypundit.com}), {17 hostnames for extremely biased (right) news websites (e.g. \url{breitbart.com})}, {7 hostnames for extremely biased (left) news websites (e.g. \url{dailynewsbin.com})}, {18} hostnames for left news websites (e.g. \url{huffingtonpost.com}), {19} hostnames for left leaning news websites (e.g. \url{nytimes.com}), {13} hostnames for center news websites (e.g. \url{cnn.com}), {7} hostnames for right leaning websites (e.g. {\url{wsj.com}}) and {20 hostnames} for right websites (e.g. \url{foxnews.com}).\\

-We identified 30 million tweets with an URLs directing to a news outlet website, sent by 2.2 million users.
+We identified {30.7} million tweets with an URLs directing to a news outlet website, sent by {2.3} million users.
 An important point when comparing the absolute number of tweets and users contributing to the spread of different types of news is the bias introduced by the keywords selected during the data collection.
-Indeed, if we had used keywords or targeting specific news outlets or hashtags concerning specific news event, it would be impossible to perfectly control the bias toward fake and reliable news or the political orientation representation of the tweet sample.
+Indeed, if we had used keywords targeting specific news outlets or hashtags concerning specific news event, it would be impossible to perfectly control the bias toward fake and reliable news or representation of the political orientation of the tweet sample.
 Here, we used neutral keywords in term of media representation, the names of the two main candidates to the presidential election (see Methods), in order to collect a sample representative of the real coverage of the election on Twitter by all media sources.\\